adrianbautista/dotfiles/README.md

 ./symlink_dotfiles.sh
 ```

-Edit the content of `.user_variables` in the dotfiles directory to store sensitive user variables and keys:
+Edit the content of `.user_variables` and `.user_gitconfig` in the dotfiles directory to store sensitive user variables and keys:

 ```shell
 # EXAMPLE .user_variables